How To Stop Being Abusive To Your Partner: 15 Steps

 Opening up and proper communication can also help your partner get over abuse.
 But don’t take over communication.

-Psychologists say that abusers tend to take control over communication and don’t let their partner have a say in anything.
-So when you open up, be vulnerable.
-And when you communicate, hand over the mic to your partner and listen.
+So, when you open up, be vulnerable.
+When you communicate, hand over the mic to your partner and listen.

 6. Give your partner freedom

-If you find yourself stopping your partner from doing something they like or getting angry when they don’t do what you want, it’s time to learn how to stop being abusive.
+If you find yourself stopping your partner from doing something they like or getting angry when they don’t do what you want, it’s time to learn how to stop being abusive to your partner.

 Since control helps you feel more powerful, you might consciously or unconsciously wield this power over your partner, making them feel scared and helpless.